bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - **System logging** creates [application logs](#system-application-logs) that can be checked or shared with developers to help debug issues

+### Missions and Safety

+While autopilots often include built in failsafes and pre-arming checks, it can also be useful for the operator's interface to require explict confirmation before a safety-related or mission critical action is even sent to the vehicle.

+Depending on the interface configuration, some interfaces may make it easy to accidentally press a button or slider on the screen that has an undesirable outcome, so it is possible to require these actions to be have an extra confirmation step:

+{{ easy_image(src="mission-config", width=500) }}

+A confirmation slider is shown, which can either be dragged to completion in the interface, or confirmation can be provided by pressing and holding a joystick button that is configured to the `hold_to_confirm` Action:

+{{ easy_image(src="slide-to-confirm", width=250, center=true) }}

+{% note() %}
+Actions that are *triggered* by joystick button presses (instead of interface elements) do not require extra confirmation - it is assumed that the press of a dedicated button is enough confirmation.<br><br>
+If you want a similar feature for joystick button functions, consider assigning them to a [modifier-based slot](#modifier-keys), to require a modifier key to be held down before the function can be triggered.
+{% end %}

 ## Status and Recordings

 ### Video Library